trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

 * - `delta.checkpoint-row-statistics-writing.enabled`
   - Enable writing row statistics to checkpoint files.
   - `true`
-* - ``delta.checkpoint-filtering.enabled``
+* - `delta.checkpoint-filtering.enabled`
   - Enable pruning of data file entries as well as data file statistics columns which are irrelevant for the query when reading Delta Lake checkpoint files.
-Reading only the relevant active file data from the checkpoint, directly from the storage, instead of relying on the active files caching, will likely result in decreased memory pressure on the coordinator.
-    The equivalent catalog session property is ``checkpoint_filtering_enabled``.
+    Reading only the relevant active file data from the checkpoint, directly from the storage, instead of relying on the active files caching, likely results in decreased memory pressure on the coordinator.
+The equivalent catalog session property is `checkpoint_filtering_enabled`.
-  - ``true``
+  - `true`
 * - `delta.dynamic-filtering.wait-timeout`
   - Duration to wait for completion of [dynamic filtering](/admin/dynamic-filtering) during split generation.
 The equivalent